Aravind066390/Web-crawler/README.md

 - Dynamic memory allocation
 - Automatic following of discovered links

 ## ⚙️ How It Works

+The crawler starts from a seed URL and uses libcurl to retrieve webpage content.
+It extracts links from the downloaded data, evaluates them against the supplied search terms, and recursively follows relevant links.

+The main processing flow is:

+1. Fetch webpage using libcurl
+2. Extract URLs from the returned content
+3. Filter and evaluate links using search keywords
+4. Store candidate links
+5. Recursively crawl selected links
+6. Display matching URLs

+## ⚙️ How It Works

 The crawler follows this pipeline: